My Favourite Things to Do in Fes as a Solo Traveller

 6. Visit the Dar Batha Museum of Islamic Arts

-Commissioned by Sultan Hassan I of the Alaouite dynasty in the late 19th century, Dar Batha is one of the most beautiful buildings in Fes.
-It has recently reopened to the public following extensive restorations and now showcases Morocco’s architectural and artistic excellence.
+Commissioned by Sultan Hassan I of the Alaouite dynasty in the late 19th century, Dar Batha is one of my absolute favourite places to visit in Fes.
+It has recently reopened to the public following extensive restorations and now showcases Morocco’s architectural and artistic traditions.

-Dar Batha boasts an impressive collection of more than 6,500 historical artefacts and crafts, making it one of the best museums in Fes.
-Its galleries are set around an Andalusian-style garden that is equally impressive.
-Honestly, it’s one of my favourite places to hang out in the city.
+Dar Batha’s impressive collection numbers more than 6,500 historical artefacts and crafts, making it one of the best museums in Fes.
+Its galleries are set around an Andalusian-style garden that is equally impressive – I love to escape here when the chaos of the medina gets too much.

 My advice is not to rush your visit.
-Give yourself plenty of time (at least 1.5 hours) to explore Dar Batha and its garden.
+Give yourself plenty of time (at least 1.5 hours) to explore everything Dar Batha has to offer.

 For more information about visiting Dar Batha, including opening hours and entrance fees, head here.